7 Best Speed Training Shoes in 2024

 To step it up, we also:

 • Run in them for at least 30 to 50 miles.
-We use the shoes in different conditions, both indoors and outdoors.
-We also maximised our movements while in them to check for lockdown and support among other things.
+We use the shoes in different conditions, both on the treadmill and outdoors.
+We do many pace variations to accurately sense when the shoes work well and what they're not able to do.

-• Cut them open.
-We examine and measure their parts via different parameters.
+• Cut the speed shoes open.
+We examine and measure their parts and features using different tools, including durometers, callipers, force gauges, tyre tread gauges, smoke machines, and Dremel.
 We do this to back our assumptions and observations up with hard pieces of evidence.

 Best lightweight speed training shoes